audrasmi/RFFLSCAD/transforms.scad.md

 ## xring() { ... }
 Evenly distributes n duplicate children around a circle on the YZ plane.
+Translates the children back by r, then copies them around the ring n times.

 Arg | What it is
 --- | ----------------------